What is a VUS?

 A VUS means a difference in a gene was found

-- A VUS doesn’t usually change your medical care
+- A VUS does not usually change your medical care

-- Usually a VUS will later found to be a “benign variant.”
+- Most of the time, new information will show that a VUS is a “benign variant.”
 (This means the difference in the gene does not raise cancer risk).

-- Less often a VUS will later be found to be a “pathogenic variant.”
-(This means the difference in the gene raises cancer risks)
+- Less often new information will show that a VUS is actually a “pathogenic variant.”
+(This means the difference in the gene does increase cancer risks)

 What does this mean for my cancer risk?